csmets/Server-Driven-UI/docs/signals.md

 }
 ```

-Using `SignalValuePair` we can leverage the `key` to map to a particular field within the object that's driven by the server.
+Looking back at the examples, using `SignalValuePair` we can leverage the `key` to map to a particular field within the user object that's driven by the server.
 Now we've taken the client logic off and handed it back to server.
 This allows for further flexibility without creating a contract within the client.

 ### Updating cache